Concordium/concordium.github.io/source/shared/net/guides/overview-baker-process.rst

 Step 3: Set up the Concordium Desktop Wallet
 --------------------------------------------

 You'll need to install and set up the Desktop Wallet to create and manage identities and accounts and add a baker.
-See :ref:`Set up the Desktop Wallet<set-up-desktop>`.
+See :ref:`Set up the Desktop Wallet<overview-desktop>`.

 Step 4: Set up an identity and an initial account
 -------------------------------------------------

 Once you've installed the Desktop Wallet, you must set up an identity and an initial account.
 It is recommended to create a separate account to use as a baker account.
-See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account-desktop>` and :ref:`Create an account in the Desktop Wallet<create-account-desktop>`.
+See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account>` and :ref:`Create an account in the Desktop Wallet<create-account>`.

 Step 5: Add a baker in the Desktop Wallet
 -----------------------------------------